 - Tickets for the 102nd floor Observation Deck, but you can purchase them at the 86th floor for only $20 (credit card only)

-You'll find the entrance for the observation deck on Fifth Avenue, between 33rd and 34th street.
+You'll find the entrance to the observation deck on Fifth Avenue, between 33rd and 34th Streets.

 - Metro: 34th St - Herald Square & 33 St at Park Ave

 - Bus: M10, M20, M4 or M34 from Penn Station (7th Ave & West 32nd St)